npm/rfcs/accepted/0000-validate-signatures.md

 **Handle expired/rotated keys**:

-If the public key has an `expires` set, validate this against the version created at time, ensuring expired keys are only valid for packages released before this time.
+If the public key has an `expires` set, check this against the version created at time, ensuring expired keys are only valid for packages released before this time.

 **Protect against missing signatures**: